 - The hierarchy system, especially in the workplace, can be difficult to get used to, especially for women

 - The culture is VERY different from the American culture and while you can really learn a lot, it can also be incredibly difficult to assimilate and learn how not to make a cultural faux pax.

 Like I mentioned above, the main way to move to Korea is get a job teaching English.
 The best website to look for teaching jobs is Dave’s ESL Cafe.

 You simply put your resume on the website and the offers will become flooding in.
 Just be sure to specify what city and country you want a job, because there are also recruiters for China on this website.

 Nina of the Expater blog has been living in Chile and I have absolutely loved following along with her Instagram and stories of life in this long country.

-I had never really had Chile on my radar as one of the best countries for Americans to move to, but the cosmopolitan life in Chile, the stunning mountains of the southern regions, the incredible coastline have really drawn me in.
+I had never really had Chile on my radar as one of the best countries for Americans to move to, but the cosmopolitan life in Santiago, the stunning mountains of the southern regions, the incredible coastline have really drawn me in.